🏡 Advice for First-Time Home Buyers in Hampton Roads—Smart Credit, Grants, Budgeting & Location Tips for 2025

 4 Key Things that Make Home Buying Successful: Credit, Buyer Incentives, Budgeting, and Location

 Successful home buyers have good credit.
-What's good credit?
-700's scores and up.
-Think of your credit score as your financial passport that can help with all kinds of financing, not just buying a house.
-A good credit score is crucial for securing favorable mortgage terms which is especially important in a high rate environment like we are in now.
-Lenders typically look for a minimum score of 620 and this is the minimum for most of the loan programs out there but higher scores can open the door for more options.
-While you can get a loan with a lower score, that typically means jumping through more hoops and requiring a larger down payment.
+What’s good credit?
+Scores in the 700s and up.
+Think of your credit score as your financial passport—it helps with all kinds of financing, not just buying a house.
+A strong score is crucial for securing favorable mortgage terms, especially in today’s high-rate environment.
+Most loan programs require a minimum 620 middle score, but higher scores unlock better options.
+Lower scores may still qualify, but expect more hoops and a larger down payment.

 Successful home buyers do their research!
-Buying a home is usually the largest expense a person makes so it makes sense to see if there are ways to make it more affordable.
-If you've every been to one of my first time buyer webinars you've probably heard me say that not taking advantage of these programs is like throwing money out the window!
-Virginia offers several programs to assist first-time homebuyers and even repeat buyers.
-For instance, the Virginia has programs that offer low down payment or no down payment options to qualified buyers as well as some closing costs assistance. https://www.1sttimehomebuyergrants.com/
+Buying a home is often the biggest expense you’ll make—so it makes sense to explore ways to make it more affordable.
+If you’ve attended one of my first-time buyer webinars, you’ve heard me say: not using these programs is like throwing money out the window.
+Virginia offers several programs for both first-time and repeat buyers, including low or no down payment options and closing cost assistance.

-This point goes hand in hand with having good credit.
-Successful home buyers know what they can afford and stick to it.
+This goes hand in hand with having good credit.
+Successful home buyers know what they can afford—and stick to it.
 Just because you're approved for a certain loan amount doesn't mean you should borrow the maximum.
-Make sure you are comfortable with the payments and before you make any offers have your lender run the numbers so you can see exactly what your mortgage payment will be along with your out of pocket closing costs.
-Buying a home is exciting but if you spend all your disposable income on housing, your home no longer serves you and you end up being a slave to payments.
+Make sure you're comfortable with the payments, and have your lender run the numbers before making any offers.
+That way, you’ll know your exact mortgage payment and out-of-pocket closing costs.
+Buying a home is exciting, but if you spend all your disposable income on housing, your home no longer serves you—you become a slave to payments.

 Successful home buyers make smart choices.
-If you have the choice to buy a modest home in a nice neighborhood or the best looking home in a so-so area, choose the better area every time.
-Buy what you can afford in an area that close to amenities, good school system and has evidence of growth and infrastructure investment.
-The right location can lead to better appreciation and quality of life.
-Remember it's important to not only think of the present but you should also keep an eye out on the future.
-You never know what life may bring and eventually you may want to sell your home and better areas tend to have better re-sale value.
+If you have the option to buy a modest home in a great neighborhood or the best-looking home in a so-so area—choose the better area every time.
+Buy what you can afford in a location close to amenities, strong schools, and signs of growth and infrastructure investment.
+The right location can lead to better appreciation and a higher quality of life.
+Think not only about the present, but also the future.
+Life changes—and when it’s time to sell, homes in better areas tend to hold stronger resale value.

 ❓ FAQ: What First-Time Buyers Want to Know